-Vanguard is the best-known pioneer of low-cost investing, including in the exchange-traded fund space.
-But it's hardly alone anymore, as providers such as Schwab, iShares and SPDR have all hacked away at each other with ever-shrinking fees.
+Vanguard is best known as one of the foremost pioneers of low-cost investing, including in the exchange-traded fund (ETF) space.
+It's hardly alone in low costs anymore, of course.
+Providers such as Schwab, iShares and SPDR have all hacked away at each other with ever-shrinking fees.

-And inexpensive does matter.
-Let's say an investor puts $100,000 apiece in two different funds that both gain 8% annually, but Fund A charges 1% in fees while Fund B charges 0.5%.
-In 30 years, Fund A will be worth a respectable $744,335 ... but Fund B will be worth $865,775.
-That's roughly $120,000 lost not just in fees, but also lost opportunity cost from returns that could have been reinvested in the fund.
+And expenses matter.
+Let's say you put $100,000 into Fund A and another $100,000 into Fund B. Both funds gain 8% annually, but Fund A charges 1% in fees while Fund B charges 0.5%.
+In 30 years, that investment in Fund A will be worth a respectable $744,335.
+But Fund B?
+It'll be worth $865,775.
+That's about $120,000 lost to fees and missed opportunity cost as those expenses suck away returns that could compound over time.

-Here are eight low-cost Vanguard ETFs that investors can use as part of a core portfolio.
+Here, then, are eight of the best low-cost Vanguard ETFs that investors can use as part of a core portfolio.
 All of these index funds are among the least expensive in their class and offer wide exposure to their respective market areas.

 Vanguard S&P 500 ETF